-1. The AGO Government Compliance & Enforcement Division (GCE) has reviewed this bill and determined it will not significantly increase or decrease the division's workload in representing the Washington State Patrol (WSP) and Criminal Justice Training Center (CJTC): This bill would require WSP to conduct periodic inspections at least once a year of purchasers, licensed under chapters 46.79 or 46.80 RCW, of catalytic converters that have been removed from vehicles, develop a standardized inspection form, train local law enforcement agencies on inspection procedures, and authorize inspections to be conducted by civilian employees or limited authority law enforcement agencies if necessary.
-This bill would also require the WSP to create a process for exempting certain vehicle dealers from the requirement to offer purchasers the option to mark the vehicles' catalytic converters prior to the sale and transfer of the vehicle.
-WSP does not handle enforcement actions against these license types.
-Therefore, this bill would not result in any administrative litigation for either WSP or the CJTC, so this bill would not implicate any of GCE's client programs.
-New legal services are nominal and costs are not included in this request.
+1. The Attorney General's Office (AGO) Criminal Justice Division (CRJ) has reviewed this bill and determined it will not significantly increase or decrease the division's workload in representing the Washington State Patrol (WSP).
+Section 21 would require the WSP to conduct periodic inspections at least once a year of purchasers licensed under Chapters 46.79 or 46.80 RCW, of catalytic converters that have been removed from vehicles, develop a standardized inspection form, train local law enforcement agencies on inspection procedures, and authorize inspections to be conducted by civilian employees or limited authority law enforcement agencies if necessary.
+The bill will also require WSP to create a process for exempting certain vehicle dealers from the requirement to mark all catalytic converters prior to sale of a vehicle.
+There may be some small amount of hours to provide advice regarding implementation, but new legal services are nominal and costs are not included in this request.